harhitosw/DAA_Assignments/README.md

 - This repository is owned by Harsh Oswal.
 - All these codes are done by Harsh Oswal and some codes are added by Om Londhe.
 - We did these codes just to complete assignments, understand the problem statement and learn something new.
-- These codes and non-standard implementation and are completely based on what we have learnt in class.
+- These codes are non-standard implementation and are completely based on what we have learnt in class.
 - Different implementations can be found on the internet.
 - If any of these code is not accepted by an examiner in practical examination, then no one will be responsible.